 Join your kayaker friends on their adventures, participate in races, make sure you are doing more.

 Remember, the harder you paddle, the more calories you burn.

 You won’t see much of a difference if after every kayaking trip you go home and order a large pizza all for yourself.

 There’s nothing wrong with having cheat days here and there.
 But you need to incorporate healthy habits into your life.

 And this doesn’t just apply to food.
 Drink less alcohol and more water.
 Meditate regularly and do things mindfully to curb stress.
 Additionally, get enough sleep and try to move more every day.
-Don’t forget your hygiene too.
 All these things will help you get closer to your goal.

 Many people underestimate kayaking.
 But you can burn 300+ calories in an hour even when paddling leisurely.
-The more you weigh, the more calories you will burn.
+The more you weigh, the more calories you will burn and the more you lose weight.
 It is a fun, gentle exercise that is right for people of all ages.
 And you can always spice it up with friends.
 Remember to adopt a healthy lifestyle in general for maximum results.

 Do you have any questions?
 Feel free to ask us below.
 Happy kayaking!